hzFishy/UnrealNotes/content/Other/Extra/Anti cheats and security.md

 ### Programs
 When using `Run as administrator` you  are still in user mode.
+Any software that runs in the kernel namespace is referred to as a "driver".

 You need to write a driver to make it runnable at kernel level.
 And kernel level has no code error tolerance, any issue is assumed to be critical and for safety reasons it throws a BSOD.